Publication date: August 24, 2021

 Publisher: Anton Korenev Entertainment

-“…Many conversations about literature, little action, and five poods [181 pounds] of love.”
+“Many conversations about literature, little action, five poods of love.”
 That is how Anton Chekhov described his comedy, in which Medvedenko loves Masha, Masha loves Treplev, Treplev loves Nina, and Nina loves Trigorin, all while Shamrayev loves Polina Andreyevna, Polina Andreyevna loves Dorn, Dorn loves Arkadina, and Arkadina loves Trigorin.
-The situation becomes less comedic for a short period of time when two of these characters fall in love with each other, but “the circumstances have unexpectedly made it so that” this arcadia doesn’t last too long.
-There is little action in the play, other than the characters living their lives: some suffering from the creative process, some searching for fame, some desperately trying to live, some constantly attempting to end their life, all while new art forms are struggling to co-exist with the old… and—did we forget?—everyone is looking for love…
+The situation becomes less comedic for a little while when two of these characters fall in love with each other, but “the circumstances have unexpectedly made it so that” this arcadia does not last too long.
+There is “little action” in the play, just the characters living their lives: some suffer from the creative process, some search for fame, some desperately try to live, some constantly attempt to end their life—all while new art forms are struggling to coexist with the old.
+And—did we forget?—everyone is looking for love . . .

-Translated by a Russian director and actor, who also happens to be an attorney in New York, this dramatic translation is deeply rooted in insights from his ongoing work on his own theatrical production as director and on the character of Trigorin as actor.
+Translated by a Russian actor and director, this dramatic translation is deeply rooted in insights from his ongoing work on his own theatrical production as director and on the character of Trigorin as actor.
 Many textual and visual elements and clues that are essential to the story and character interpretation are presented in the English language for the first time.
-The book includes online access to additional materials, including the translator and director’s selected notes as well as audio and video resources.

-, the service and trade mark that we use for The Seagull-related endeavors, is both a letter in the Russian alphabet and a number.
+, the trademark and service mark for our undertakings related to The Seagull, is both a letter in the Russian alphabet and a number.

-The letter, pronounced as [ch] or [tch], is the first letter of the following relevant words in Russian:
+The letter, pronounced as [ch], is the first letter of the following relevant words in Russian:

 The number symbolizes: